Los Angeles

 Enjoy sweeping views of the city below while sipping on a signature FDR martini, created by the former president himself, or other specialty cocktails from 18 Social, the hotel’s penthouse lounge.
 The airy lobby restaurant, Metropole Kitchen, features a menu inspired by the city’s diversity offering Asian, Italian, and Mediterranean dishes.

-Hotel Indigo Los Angeles Downtown - an IHG hotel
+Hotel Indigo - Los Angeles Downtown, an IHG Hotel

 Top rated